teksi/wastewater/docs/en/admin-guide/db-customization/index.rst

 In order to add extensions to TEKSI in a standardised way, TEKSI wastewater set into place an extension framework.
 It allows the following actions:

-# Adding additional views using sql or py
+* Adding additional views using sql
-# Adding additional triggers using sql or py
+* Adding additional triggers using sql
-# Adding additional items to value lists
+* Adding additional items to value lists
-# Joining additional tables to views
+* Joining additional tables to views

 .. attention:: The extension framework is not intended for alterations on the schema ``tww_od``.
 Use PUM functionalities instead